rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Service-Core.md

 ## General

 The service system provides a way to add singletons to the project without the need to have GameObjects or MonoBehaviours.
-Services are native C# classes which implement the `IService` interface.
+Services are native C# classes which implement the <xref:i5.Toolkit.Core.ServiceCore.IService> interface.
 Hence, the services also provide a way to abstract away from MonoBehaviours.

 Whenever you need a centralized functionality that needs to be accessible globally, you can use services to realize it

 ## Usage

-The central component of the service system is the `ServiceManager`.
+The central component of the service system is the <xref:i5.Toolkit.Core.ServiceCore.ServiceManager>.
 It is the only component which needs to be placed on a GameObject.
 However, you do not need to set up the GameObject yourself.
-Whenever you use the `ServiceManager`, it automatically generates an instance on a GameObject and sets it up.
+Whenever you use the <xref:i5.Toolkit.Core.ServiceCore.ServiceManager>, it automatically generates an instance on a GameObject and sets it up.

 ## Services

 ### Creating a Service

-To create a service, create a class that does not inherit from `MonoBehaviour`.
+To create a service, create a class that does not inherit from <xref:UnityEngine.MonoBehaviour>.
-The new service class must implement the interface `IService`.
+The new service class must implement the interface <xref:i5.Toolkit.Core.ServiceCore.IService>.

-If you need to call a function in every frame, implement the interface `IUpdateableService` instead.
+If you need to call a function in every frame, implement the interface <xref:i5.Toolkit.Core.ServiceCore.IUpdateableService> instead.

 ### Updateable Services

 A special type of service is the updateable service.
-You can define a updateable service by creating a new C# class that implements only the `IUpdateableService` interface.
+You can define a updateable service by creating a new C# class that implements only the <xref:i5.Toolkit.Core.ServiceCore.IUpdateableService> interface.
-The interface provides the typical `IService` methods but also an `Update` method that is called every frame.
+The interface provides the typical <xref:i5.Toolkit.Core.ServiceCore.IService> methods but also an <xref:i5.Toolkit.Core.ServiceCore.IUpdateableService.Update> method that is called every frame.
-Moreover, a property `Enabled`.
+Moreover, it adds a property <xref:i5.Toolkit.Core.ServiceCore.IUpdateableService.Enabled>.
-The code inside of `Update` is only executed if `Enabled` is set to `true`.
+The code inside of <xref:i5.Toolkit.Core.ServiceCore.IUpdateableService.Update> is only executed if <xref:i5.Toolkit.Core.ServiceCore.IUpdateableService.Enabled> is set to `true`.

 ### Async Threaded Worker Service